Will AI Be the End of Employees and Workers?

 Given that few people work, consider how they will be able to obtain resources.
 If you think AI will give them the resources, ask how AI will be able to distribute limited resources.
 Also, ask what will happen if AI makes a mistake with a resource that results in a shortage?
 If people are dependent on AI and it makes a catastrophic mistake, what happens to people?

 One consequence to the rise of the digital world has been the misunderstanding of the physical world.
 When I write that our physical world is managed like a fractional reserve banking system, most readers will not understand what I mean.
 In simple terms, actual demand is hidden through an electronic demand system where each unit is owned by more than one person.
-A well known example of this is gold: there are over 24.40 million electronic metric tonnes of gold, but there are only 244,000 metric tonnes of physical gold.
-This occurs because gold is managed through a fractional reserve contract system where hundreds of people can own and hold contracts on the same ounce of gold.

 In other words, AI is happening at the same time that we see maximum financialization.
 We should be aware that the pendulum is nearing (if not already passed) the maximum point of de-materialization.
 We're about to see the pendulum swing hard in the other direction for generations (plural).
 The cocoa industry is getting an early preview of this at the time this writing (January 2024).
 This is only a preview of what is to come in materials.
-Returning to the opening story of the janitor robot: since the robot’s release, the price of lease it has tripled.
+Returning to the opening story of the janitor robot: since the robot’s release, the price of the lease has tripled.
 Ironically, it’s no longer cost efficient to use.
 A big part of this is the resources involved in robotics - they’re not infinite.

 AI will make it easy to automate tasks that require little creative power or physical effort.
 It will begin to need numerous resources as both are required.
 This is where we start to experience resource limitations.
 Like the janitorial robot, it’s cheaper until everyone wants it - then the costs skyrocket along with the underlying resources.
 Why Millennials and iGenZ don’t realize this reality is because neither generation understands how much of their reality requires the physical world.
 As a fun example of this, ask members of both generations to name 5 elements from the periodic table that make up their phones.